Note: see session law sections for effective dates.

 (2) waters where data developed through public agency or citizen monitoring or other means, provides scientific evidence that an impaired condition exists.

-(1) with impairments that pose the greatest potential risk to human health;
+(1) that have the greatest potential risk to human health;

-(2) with impairments that pose the greatest potential risk to threatened or endangered species;
+(2) that have the greatest potential risk to threatened or endangered species;

-(3) with impairments that pose the greatest potential risk to aquatic health;
+(3) that have the greatest potential risk to aquatic health;

 (5) where there is demonstrated coordination and cooperation among cities, counties, watershed districts, and soil and water conservation districts in planning and implementation of activities that will assist in carrying out the responsibilities.